Atomicwallet/cardano-tools/docs/rotate_kes_keys.md

 ./cardano-tools/scripts/docker/rotate_kes_keys.sh
 ```

+4. Copy `kes.vkey` to your cold environment.

-4. Sent `kes.skey` and `node.cert` to server and restart validator node with new keys.
+5. Copy `kes.skey` and `node.cert` to server and restart validator node with new keys.